|Budget: $30m||Financed by: Dreamworks|

 |Overseas Gross: $22,700,000|

 After DreamWorks ended its partnership with Paramount, the studio didn’t have a single film in production or a line of financing.
-After they partnered with Indian company Reliance for a credit line of $825 million and also partnered with Disney to distribute their films, they put six projects into production and two of those would hemorrhage cash – Fright Night and Cowboys & Aliens.
-With a $30 million budget, a hefty marketing spend and decent reviews, the Fright Night remake bombed opening weekend with $7,714,388 in 3,114 theaters coming in far below its modest expectations which was pegged around $14 million.
-The pic placed #6 for the weekend led by The Help and it opened behind the disastrous Conan The Barbarian remake.
-The horror comedy lost 59.8% of its audience the following weekend when the horror flop Don’t Be Afraid Of The Dark opened and it pulled in $3,103,227.
-Fright Night posted another steep 58% decline in its third frame to $1,302,223 and ended its run with just $18,302,607.
-DreamWorks would see back around $10 million after theaters take their cut, which would cover less than half of the Disney fronted marketing spend and none of the budget costs.
-Disney released the horror comedy overseas which did poor business in almost every country, pulling in just $22.7 million, which again would not cover the P&A spend.
-Recorded domestic video sales were $10.3 million (less after resellers take their cut and manufacturing costs).
+After they partnered with Indian company Reliance for a credit line of $825m and also partnered with Disney to distribute their films, they put six projects into production and two of those would hemorrhage cash – Fright Night and Cowboys & Aliens.
+With a $30m budget, a hefty marketing spend and decent reviews, the Fright Night remake bombed opening weekend with $7,714,388 in 3,114 theaters and stumbled 59.8% in its second weekend to $3,103,227.
+Fright Night ended its run with just $18,302,607 of which DreamWorks would see back around $10m after theaters take their cut, which would cover less than half of the marketing spend and none of the budget costs.
+Disney released the horror comedy overseas which did poor business in almost every country, pulling in just $22.7m, which again would not cover the ad spend.